Rutger Hoedemaekers: 2011–2015: Bart Constant

 In Berlin, Rutger started his second solo project under the name Bart Constant.
 His debut Tell Yourself Whatever You Have To was released on PIAS Recordings in 2011 to critical acclaim.
 His video for the single Do Better, featuring Dustin O'Halloran, won Best Music Video at the Netherlands Film Festival that same year.

 2015–present: Film and TV score work

-While still performing as Bart Constant, Hoedemaekers also started working as a composer under his own name for film and TV.
+While still performing as Bart Constant, Hoedemaekers started working as a composer under his own name for film and TV.
 In 2015, Jóhann Jóhannsson asked him to co-compose the score for Icelandic crime series Trapped (BBC Four, France 2, ZDF), together with Hildur Gudnadottir.
 Their original score for the series was awarded with an Edda Award for Best Music in 2016.
 Hoedemaekers also worked with Jóhannsson on Darren Aronofsky's mother! and James Marsh's The Mercy, for which he composed additional music.